No. Not every veterinary practice will offer the same level of care.

 ...often take the quicker or cheaper option to simply position skin sutures on the skin surface.
 Traditional skin-sutures tend to annoy patients more (and increase wound-licking), and can increase the risk of the patient pulling their sutures out!
 Such sutures may also require the use of an annoying Elizabethan Collar around their neck!
 E-collars are bulky and frustrating to both the patient AND the owner.
 Wouldn't it have been easier to make the effort to avoid the need for a collar in the first place?

-...unlikely measure the cuff-pressure they inflate.
+...will they measure the cuff-pressure they inflate?
 The windpipe is delicate; at minimum, irritation of the windpipe can lead to uncomfortable coughing, more serious damage can occur with prolonged pressure damage.

 Six-levels of pain management.
 Allows us to reduce the depth of anaesthesia that we need AND keeps your pet’s comfort as priority!

-...don't use triple-combo pre-surgery medications, they do not use numbing cream, they completely skip the benefits of local anaesthetic nerve blocks and are unaware of the huge benefits of continuous pain medication infusions in the fluids.
+...might not use triple-combo pre-surgery medications, might not consider the benefits of skin numbing cream, they might completely skip the benefits of local anaesthetic nerve blocks and could be unaware of the huge benefits of continuous pain medication infusions in the fluids.

 ...may not use any “active” warming, or only use heat-pads (not using warm-air flow) and may not have fluid-warming available at all.